 The Commission is exposed to credit risk through its trade receivables.
 The Commission mitigates this risk through a regular monitoring process.
-Credit risk is also mitigated due to the fact that most of the non impaired receivables are due from the province, which controls the Commission.
+Credit risk is also mitigated due to the fact that most of the non impaired receivables are due from the associate company Atlantic Lottery Corporation.
 Allowance for doubtful accounts is reviewed at each financial statement date.

-The Commission has an impaired receivable totalling \$102,042 (2015 - \$102,042) as described in Note 11.
+The Commission has an impaired receivable totalling \$102,042 (2016 - \$102,042) as described in Note 11.
 The Commission has reviewed this receivable for collectability and assessed that based on the lack of collectability to date, and the financial situation of the parties owing, that no funds will be collected.